 What Is a Medical Review Panel in Indiana?

 A Medical Review Panel in Indiana, which consists of three healthcare professionals and one attorney, plays a significant role in malpractice litigation.
-This panel will determine whether the claim is meritorious or meritless.
-It also decides whether the evidence provided supports the plaintiff’s complaint that the defendant failed to comply with the appropriate standard of care and that conduct resulted in injuries or death.
-The panel’s opinion does not decide the case.
+This panel renders a non-binding opinion as to whether the panel believes that the health care provided complied with the appropriate standard of care and whether that conduct resulted in injuries or death.
+The panel’s opinion is not final.
 The plaintiff still maintains the right to proceed in court.
 Likewise, the defendant has the right to defend the accusations.

 In Indiana, the Medical Malpractice Act normally requires that the claimant in a malpractice action present his or her complaint before a medical review panel before proceeding in court.
 A plaintiff may file the claim in court before the opinion is given if the complaint does not contain information that provides the identities of the defendants.
 However, the defendants’ names must remain anonymous until the medical review panel issues its opinions.

 Requesting a Medical Review Panel

 The request to form a medical review panel can be submitted by malpractice lawyers 20 days after the malpractice claim is filed.
 These panels are not formed automatically.
 They must be requested by one of the litigants.

 Process of Selecting a Panel Chair